advancedAgritek-BB/coinTrader2.0/README.md

 - `trades.csv` – CSV export of every executed trade used by the dashboard and backtester.
 Stop orders are logged here as well with an `is_stop` flag so they can be filtered out from performance calculations.
-- `strategy_stats.json` – summary statistics of win rate, PnL and other metrics.
+- `strategy_stats.json` – summary statistics of win rate, PnL and other metrics generated automatically from `strategy_performance.json`.
 - `strategy_performance.json` – list of individual trades grouped by regime and strategy with fields like `pnl` and timestamps.
 - `metrics.csv` – per cycle summary showing how many pairs were scanned,